Isotopes of nitrogen: Nitrogen-13

+In this endothermic reaction, the proton must be accelerated to have a total energy greater than 5.66 MeV.
+The presence of ethanol allows the formation of ammonia as nitrogen-13 is produced.
+Other routes of producing ^{13}N-labelled ammonia exist, some of which facilitate co-generation of other light radionuclides for diagnostic imaging.

 Nitrogen-14

 Nitrogen-14 makes up the clear majority of natural nitrogen, about 99.62%, and is responsible for the Earth's stable atmosphere.

 Nitrogen-14 is one of the very few stable nuclides with both an odd number of protons and of neutrons (seven each) and is the only one to make up a majority of its element.
 Unpaired protons or neutrons contribute a half-integer nuclear spin, which in this case is a spin 1/2 orbital, giving the nucleus a total magnetic spin of one (as the spins prefer to align).

 The original source of nitrogen-14 and nitrogen-15 in the Universe is believed to be stellar nucleosynthesis, where they are produced as part of the CNO cycle.

 Nitrogen-14 is the source of naturally occurring, radioactive, carbon-14.
 Some kinds of cosmic radiation cause a nuclear reaction with nitrogen-14 in the upper atmosphere of the Earth, creating carbon-14, which decays back to nitrogen-14 with a half-life of 5700 years.